-- · completing and signing a new proxy card; - if you are a PMC Commercial shareholder, by revoting your shares over the telephone or via the Internet; or - attending the annual meeting and voting in person.
+- · completing and signing a new proxy card; - revoting your shares over the telephone or via the Internet; or - attending the annual meeting and voting in person.

-Regulatory Approvals Required to Complete the Merger (page 77)
+Regulatory Approvals Required to Complete the Merger (page 76)

 PMC Commercial and PMC Capital must obtain certain approvals, including approval of the SBA and exemptive relief from the SEC, before they can complete the merger.